BYTE-Club-CCNY/leetcode-tracker/README.md

 # Instructions

-If you want to read commit messages go to "2-setup-hello-world-extension" branch
+If you want to read commit messages go to "2-setup-hello-world-extension" branch.

 To run the code must run following commands in terminal...